jholland918/MstDemo1/README.md

 	*  Add tje game manager reference to the RoomHudView object
 	*  Add a floor and a couple of boxes or whatever for an arena
 	*  Add RoomQux to the WinAppBuilder.cs and LobbyView.cs, then test it!
-10. Add room/level select dropdown in LobbyView...
+10. Add room/level select dropdown in LobbyView.
+11. TODO: BUG: Figure out why the subsequent game can't be started.